 We are very lucky to live right at the boundary of town and country, and to share our area with a wide range of wildlife from buzzards to badgers to bumblebees.
-Over the course of 2014, we put a lot of work into making our area more floral, and more wildlife friendly, inspired in part by the recent BBC “Bees, Butterflies and Blooms” programmes that highlight the importance of urban gardening for pollinators.
+Over the years, we have put a lot of work into making our area more floral, and more wildlife friendly.

 We’re always looking for help, and it is highly enjoyable to get out with neighbours and plant flowers, which then emerge in full bloom.
 So if you see a patch of ground that you think could be more wildlife friendly (wildflowers, bird boxes, hedgehog homes etc.) or if you have any other thoughts on what we could do, please do email us at email@example.com.

 Our most recent gardening project is the Gardening Group in the grounds of St Marks Community Centre.
 Over recent year our access to these grounds has increased and on Sundays we hold a leisurely two-hour gardening group session.
 As part of this we have created a community compost area and have our own tool shed.
 Anyone is welcome to come along – to do some gardening, chat about plants, gardening in general or, of course, the latest neighbourhood news.
 The timing of the Sunday session varies so if you are interested please contact Ruth White and she will add you to the whatsapp group.

 Widcombe Parade Verge

 WAVE (Widcombe Association Verge Enthusiasts) was formed when a group of locals decided to tackle the mess on the verge on Widcombe Parade.